 39) Scorpion Orchids (Arachnis annamensis)

-Commonly called scorpion orchids, flowers of the Arachnis annamensis have a menacing appearance with brownish-red and yellow-striped petals that resemble the legs, body, and stinger of a scorpion.
+Commonly called scorpion orchids, flowers of the Arachnis annamensis have a menacing appearance with brownish-red and yellow-striped petals that resemble a scorpion’s legs, body, and stinger.
 These orchids are a climbing species that vines through the trees in tropical rainforests.

 Native To: | Southeast Asia |